Sustainable poverty reduction and resource conservation with KfW's Financial Cooperation

 The vigour of KfW's export financing business means there are new levels of risk to be managed, especially currency risk.
 First bonds are issued on the euro-dollar market, in Swiss francs and in pounds sterling.
 These are later followed by dollar and yen issues, both markets that will later prove to be key refinancing sources for KfW.

 In 1985 KfW is one of the first German issuers to undergo a credit rating – and is awarded a triple-A (AAA) rating.
 Two years later KfW successfully registers with the Securities and Exchange Commission (SEC) – the first German issuer to do so.

 In 1989 KfW raises funds worth an equivalent of EUR 8.7 billion on the capital market – at this point barely one fifth of the funds approved for 1989 originate from the ERP Special Fund.
 Today, KfW Group's issuance volume of around EUR 75 billion makes it Europe's fifth-largest issuer after Germany, France, the UK and Italy.

-BMFT programme for wind power plants in developing countries
+- KfW programme with the Federal Ministry of Science and Technology (BMFT) for wind power plants in developing countries

 KfW becomes the first German issuer on the American capital market to be registered with the Securities and Exchange Commission (SEC).